 - The Invisible Band

 - Long-Runner Line-up: The band was the same for 12 years before Head got religious and left.
 David Silveria left several years later and was replaced by Ray Luzier.
-Head returned to the band in 2013, and their lineup has been constant since.
+Head returned to the band in 2013, and their lineup has been consistent since.

 - Man of a Thousand Voices: Jonathan Davis has made an art form out of his voice, doing operatic cleans, gravelly baritones, death growls, shrieks, rapping, beatboxing, thrashy grunts, and scatting.